Impact of fluctuations on particle systems described by Dean-Kawasaki-type equations: Repulsively interacting Brownian particles: Model IV

-Once the parameter $\alpha$ is fixed so than patterns may form (e.g. $\alpha>2$), $\tilde D$ will be taken as the main control parameter that, when decreasing, will bring the system from a homogeneous to a spatially periodic configuration.
+Once the parameter $\alpha$ is fixed so that patterns may form (i.e. $\alpha>2$ \cite{Delfau2016}), $\tilde D$ will be taken as the main control parameter that, when decreasing, will bring the system from a homogeneous to a spatially periodic configuration.
 As in the previous model, we focus on the role of fluctuations on this spatial-pattern transition.